 Real is me telling you that I had to stop doing the 0-200 challenge I mentioned because I had a C-section four months ago.
 Real is me showing you my life, good and bad, without sugar coatings.
 It's tough to do that.
 No one wants to read about someone else's failures (unless you want to make yourself feel better about your own...).

-oil made my nose scruch,
+If you're wondering what oil made my nose scruch, it was this one. |

-10K a Day can be painful.
+10K a Day can be painful. |

 As I write about PPD and my experiences with it, I fight with myself.
 "Throw in a happy ending."
 "No, don't do that.
 That's not real."
 "What is real?"
 "I don't know, I don't remember philosophy 1010."
 It's a constant discussion in my head.
 It's hard.
 It's hard to say "I am not perfect" because I am perfectly me.
 My leg currently doesn't want to walk a whole lot (10,000 steps is a lot a day).
 My inside scars don't feel so great.
 I'm exhausted and I don't want to see people.
 But I want to put on a happy face and share silly anecdotes (like the time I fell backwards over a chair in front of at least 2 dozen people).
 I want to tell you about how bad I am at keeping my facial expressions even when smelling the worst essential oil I have ever smelled.
 Sometimes, those feel like lies.
 They all happened, but they don't always feel real because there's more than that little tidbit.
 It's important to me to share all the aspects of life, the good, the bad, and the ridiculous.
 That's what I find authentic.
 Sometimes I'll have moments that seem like happy endings, but they're really just happy moments.
 Sometimes, I'll write painfully long posts about how hard it is to make important connections when it takes all your effort to just get out of bed.

 PPD has made it abundantly clear to me that life isn't all happy moments.
 There is the flip side where things are hard and dark.
 Those moments need to be shared, too.
 Without sugar, without funny pictures, without a happy ending.
 PPD doesn't have happy endings.
 It doesn't have sad ones either.
 It just doesn't have an ending.
 It might fade over time, maybe you "get over it", but it will forever shape your life.
 You will forever have that moment in your life.
 That's what life is about.
 Nothing truly ends.
 It continues and grows and morphs into more than one moment.
 I'll look back on this PPD someday and I'll remember how it shaped my ability to write.
 I'll remember what sacrifices I made just to take care of M. It will be a part of my life forever.
-It might not be active, but it will never end
+It might not be active, but it will never end.

 No comments: